Domain Authority Explained

 Which suggests that they do…at least in certain cases.
 Having a certain % of nofollow links may also indicate a natural vs. unnatural link profile.

-16. Diversity of Link Types: Having an unnaturally large percentage of your links come from a single source (ie. forum profiles, blog comments) may be a sign of webspam.
+16. The diversity of Link Types: Having an unnaturally large percentage of your links come from a single source (ie. forum profiles, blog comments) may be a sign of webspam.
 On the other hand, links from diverse sources is a sign of a natural link profile.

 17. “Sponsored Links” Or Other Words Around Link: Words like “sponsors”, “link partners” and “sponsored links” may decrease a link’s value.